Frequently Asked Questions

 A

 Advisory hotlines employ qualified professionals who are bound by professional liability constraints.
 They cannot give definitive advice on specific client situations without full engagement, so they typically explain the law in general terms and avoid specific recommendations.
-This is a structural limitation, not a quality issue — they are protecting themselves and their clients from the risk of incorrect advice given without full context.
-Lawg takes a different approach: instead of giving advice, it provides citation-backed research outputs traceable to specific legislation, ATO rulings, and case law.
-Practitioners can then verify the sources and apply their own professional judgment.
-This gives you the specific legislative references that hotlines often omit, while keeping the professional responsibility where it belongs — with you.
+This is a structural limitation, not a quality issue.
+They are protecting themselves and their clients from the risk of incorrect advice given without full context.
+Lawg does not provide advice; it provides research and workflow support for qualified practitioners.
+Its outputs are citation-backed and traceable to specific legislation, ATO rulings, and case law.
+This gives practitioners direct access to the underlying legislative references, rulings, and authorities used during the research process, while keeping professional responsibility where it belongs: with you.

 Q